 A sensing responder may be capable of one or more of the following roles: Sensing receiver, sensing transmitter, and both sensing transmitter and sensing receiver.

-A sensing initiator of the DMG sensing types monostatic and coordinated monostatic shall be capable to take the roles of both sensing transmitter and sensing receiver, or neither of them.
+A sensing initiator of the DMG sensing types:

+monostatic and coordinated monostatic shall be capable to take the roles of both sensing transmitter and sensing receiver, or neither of them.

+bistatic and coordinated bistatic shall be capable of the sensing transmitter and/or the sensing receiver role.

+multistatic shall be capable of the sensing transmitter role(#2122, #2213).

-A sensing responder of the DMG sensing types monostatic and coordinated monostatic shall be capable to take the roles of both sensing transmitter and sensing receiver.
+A sensing responder of the DMG sensing types:

+monostatic and coordinated monostatic shall be capable to take the roles of both sensing transmitter and sensing receiver.
-A sensing initiator of the DMG sensing types bistatic and coordinated bistatic shall be capable of the sensing transmitter and/or the sensing receiver role.

-A sensing responder of the DMG sensing types bistatic and coordinated bistatic shall be capable of the sensing transmitter and/or the sensing receiver role.
+bistatic and coordinated bistatic shall be capable of the sensing transmitter and/or the sensing receiver role.

-The sensing initiator of the DMG sensing type multistatic shall be capable of the sensing transmitter role(#2122, #2213).

-The sensing responder of the DMG sensing type multistatic shall be capable of the sensing receiver role(#2122).
+multistatic shall be capable of the sensing receiver role(#2122).

 The Beam Azimuth, Beam Elevation, Azimuth Beamwidth, and Elevation Beamwidth fields within the Beam Descriptor field shall be reported in earth coordinates if the Earth Coordinates field within the Short DMG Sensing Capabilities field is equal to 1, and in an arbitrary STA’s coordinate system if the Earth Coordinates field is equal to 0(*0506).